 A Promised UFO Visit Gets Cancelled

 By early 1976 Applewhite and Nettles had given themselves the names ‘Do’ and ‘Ti’ (pronounced tea) respectively, and despite their clearly delusional beliefs had managed to attract dozens of followers.
-In June that year they summoned them all to a gathering on the promise of a UFO encounter.
-But, unsurprisingly, they later announced to their gathered followers the visit had to be cancelled.
+In June that year, they summoned them all to a gathering on the promise of a UFO encounter.
+But, unsurprisingly, they later announced to their gathered followers the visit had to be canceled.

 Though just as the Bible tells of the battle between good and evil, not all extraterrestrials were good, Applewhite thought; there were evil ‘Luciferian’ ones, too, and they wished to prevent him from fulfilling his mission.
 This belief came to him around 1988; it’s been speculated it was a response to the shocking alien abduction stories that were gaining prominence at the time.

 Throughout its existence, the group adopted various names.
 In 1994, Applewhite changed it from Total Overcomers Anonymous to Heaven’s Gate, impressing upon his flock they must abandon everything human, including their bodies if they wanted to pass through the gate leading to heaven — to reach the Next Level.

 And the only way to do it would be SUICIDE!